JoshGuarino/poketool/README.md

 - evolution - done for now
 - games - done for now
 - items - done for now
-- locations - in progress
+- locations - done for now
-- machines - in progress
+- machines - done for now
 - moves - in progress
 - pokemon - done for now